-John is Board Certified as a Civil Trial Specialist and has been a trial lawyer since 1981.
-He is the author of Day on Torts: Leading Cases in Tennessee Tort Law, founder and editor of the Tennessee Trial Law Report, a monthly newsletter about recent developments in Tennessee tort law, and co-author of Tennessee Law of Comparative Fault.
-He was inducted as a Fellow of the American College of Trial Lawyers in 2002 and has served as President of the Tennessee Trial Lawyers Association, Chair of the Council of State Presidents of the Association of Trial Lawyers of America and President of the National Board of Trial Advocacy.
-John currently serves on the Tennessee Supreme Court's Advisory Commission on the Rules of Practice and Procedure.
-He is also a member of the American Law Institute.
-He is an Order of the Coif graduate of the University of North Carolina School of Law, where he was elected to the Order of the Coif and served on the school’s law review.
+John Day is Board Certified as a Civil Trial Specialist and has been a trial lawyer since 1981.
+He is the author of Day on Torts: Leading Cases in Tennessee Tort Law and Tennessee Law of Civil Trial, and co-author of Tennessee Law of Comparative Fault.
+John was inducted as a Fellow of the American College of Trial Lawyers in 2002 and currently serves on the Board of Regents for the College.
+Recently, John was elected to the International Society of Barristers.
+He has been recognized by Best Lawyers in America for 25 years and is a member of the American Law Institute.
+John is a graduate of the University of North Carolina School of Law, where he was elected to the Order of the Coif and served on the school’s law review.

-Special Presenter for Justice Programs 2016
+Special Presenter for 2019 Tennessee Justice Programs

 Returning for a command performance is Special Presenter Bill Haltom.
 Bill recently retired after 40 years as a trial lawyer.
 During his career he tried over one hundred jury trials, ranging in topics from antitrust to medical malpractice to car wrecks.
 His career culminated in 2017 when he won a jury verdict of $22 million for his client in a personal injury case.
 Bill now devotes his time to teaching, lecturing, and writing.
 He is the author of seven books, including his latest, “Full Court Press: How Pat Summit, a High School Basketball Player, and a Legal Team Changed the Game.”